 The proprietress eventually helps me and is very cool, once she figures out that I want wine and that by coincidence they have it.
 She sets me up with a plate of cheese as well and I’m happy.
 I stay for another glass, and another, ones she chooses for me.

 Another good place, with full meals, is the small restaurant Coinstot Vino, in the Passage des Panoramas.
 The Passages of Paris are a hot thing now.
 They are the original galleries, the shopping alleys that were covered and the interior decorated.
 The food is amazing, changing every day.
-There’s no menu, just a portable blackboard with today’s choices on it, which they carry from table to table.
+There’s no regular menu, just a portable blackboard with today’s choices on it, which they carry from table to table.

 The wine there is bio, and a short conversation with the waiter brought me something from Alsace, quite good.
 Later, he brought me another choice, and wasn’t shy about charging me a great deal for them.
 The second glass was a sauvignon blanc, very yellow but very dry.
 A bit bitter even.
 The menu was €17 for two courses or €19.5 with dessert.
 I chatted with the waiter as I left, about the wine, and when I inquired about the number of choices, the answer was 200.